 But it will quickly get the message.
 As soon as there is something for the little tendrils to grab hold of, say the first wire on your trellis, it will climb on its own.

 Of course, as always, don't overdo it.
 Overwatering can lead to root problems.
-Make sure you don't have water puddling and not draining away.
+Make sure you don't have water puddling or not draining away.

 Overfeeding can also lead to problems.
 Too much nitrogen (most commercial fertilisers are heavy on nitrogen) will lead to lots of soft green leaves, attractive to all sorts of insects and diseases, but you get little fruit.